qst0/thwack/README.md

 # Thought Thwack

 Thought Thwack is inspired by the amazing [Creative and Innovative Whack Packs](http://creativethink.com/).
 The stories and creative strategies in the cards are fun and intresting.
-Please consider buying them!
+[Please consider buying them!](http://creativewhack.com/home.php?cat=3)

-I want to create my own, based on some of the same insights of heraclitus and other sources.
+I want to create my own, based on some of the same insights of Heraclitus and other sources such as [The Oblique Strategies](https://en.wikipedia.org/wiki/Oblique_Strategies).

+I love the continued dialog that Roger Von Oech's cards bring to each situation and musing.
+You can eaisly find something you agree with, or even better, something that will make you think.

+The cards also encourage us each to do this ourselves.

 I have located 'the heart of the cards' so to speak content / web wise [here.](http://creativethink.com/WhackPack/LiveCards/01.html)